-School Nutrition Program provides a healthy lunch choice for students every day.
+School Nutrition Program provides a healthy breakfast and lunch choice for students every day.
 Students may bring their own lunches from home.
+Restaurant containers are not allowed in the cafeteria.
+Parents are encouraged to have lunch with their children.
+School lunch may be purchased to eat in the cafeteria with the students.